LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 degree requirements located at http://luc.edu/cs/academics/graduateprograms/msse/oldcurriculum.

-Make sure you have read :ref:`common_program_features`.
+.. include:: common_program_features.inc

-In summary, to achieve depth and breadth, students must complete the following:
+Overall, to achieve depth and breadth, Software Engineering students must complete the following:

 *   Two (2) required courses addressing ethical and social issues in the computing field and a firm base in object oriented programming.
 *   Three (3) courses from restricted categories to ensure a strong software engineering center, while still allowing a considerable flexibility of interests.
-*   Five (5) courses or 15 credits that are :ref:`general_electives`.
+*   Five (5) courses or 15 credits that are general electives.

 Required Courses (6 credits)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~